gvp-study/CarND-Vehicle-Detection/Vehicle-Detection-Project.md

 * hog_feat = True

 I tried to run the whole set of training data on my IMac and it failed due to lack of memory or CPU.
 So I was forced to use only a set of 4000 samples from the 8000+ training data.
 This might affect the final results.
-For 4000 samples it took around 98 seconds to train with 99% accuracy as shown below.
+Despite only using 4000 samples, it took around 98 seconds to train with 99% accuracy as shown below.

 97.94166016578674 Seconds to compute features...
 Using: 9 orientations 8 pixels per cell 2 cell per block 32 histogram bins, and (32, 32) spatial sampling